-The Company has operations in foreign countries and transact business globally in multiple currencies.
+The Company has operations in foreign countries and transacts business globally in multiple currencies.
 Its net assets, as well as, its revenue, costs and expenses, denominated in foreign currencies expose the Company to the risk of fluctuations in foreign currency exchange rates against the U.S. dollar.
-Because we operate globally and nearly one-third of the Company's first quarter of 2017 revenue was outside the United States, foreign currency exchange rates can impact the Company's financial position, results of operations and competitive position.
+Because we operate globally and nearly one-third of the Company's revenue for the nine months ended September 30, 2017 was outside the United States, foreign currency exchange rates can impact the Company's financial position, results of operations and competitive position.
 The Company is a net receiver of foreign currencies and therefore benefits from a weakening of the U.S. dollar and is adversely affected by a strengthening of the U.S. dollar relative to the foreign currency.
-As of March 31, 2017, the most significant foreign currency exposure was to the Canadian dollar and the British pound with less significant foreign currency exposures to the Australian dollar, Kazakhstan tenge and Mexican peso.
+As of September 30, 2017, the most significant foreign currency exposure was to the Canadian dollar and the British pound with less significant foreign currency exposures to the Australian dollar and Mexican peso.

 The financial statements of foreign subsidiaries are translated into their U.S. dollar equivalents at end-of-period exchange rates for assets and liabilities, while revenue, costs and expenses are translated at average monthly exchange rates.
 Translation gains and losses are components of other comprehensive income (loss) as reported in the consolidated statements of comprehensive income (loss).
-For first quarter of 2017, the Company realized net foreign currency translation income totaling \$10 million, which was included in other comprehensive income (loss).
+For the nine months ended September 30, 2017, the Company realized net foreign currency translation income totaling \$38 million, which was included in other comprehensive income (loss).

 Foreign currency exchange rate fluctuations generally do not materially affect our earnings since the functional currency is typically the local currency; however, our operations also have net assets not denominated in their functional currency, which exposes us to changes in foreign currency exchange rates that impact our earnings as foreign currency transaction gains and losses.
-Foreign currency transaction gains and losses arising from fluctuations in currency exchange rates on transactions denominated in currencies other than the functional currency are recognized in the consolidated statements of operations as a component of other income (expense).
-For the first three months of 2017 and 2016, the Company reported foreign currency transaction losses of \$1 million and less than \$1 million, respectively.
+Foreign currency transaction gains and losses arising from fluctuations in currency exchange rates on transactions denominated in currencies other than the functional currency are recognized in the consolidated statements of operations as a component of other expense.
+For the first nine months of 2017 and 2016, the Company reported foreign currency transaction losses of \$1 million and \$2 million, respectively.
 Gains and losses are primarily due to exchange rate fluctuations related to monetary asset balances denominated in currencies other than the functional currency and fair value adjustments to economically hedged positions as a result of changes in foreign currency exchange rates.